Agatha Raisin (TV series): Series 4 (2021–22)

+Agathaland

+Sky Max broadcast an hour-long documentary on the creation of the series on 7 May 2023.

 Reception

 Reviewing the first series, The Independent was critical of the writing, but praised Jensen.
 On the other hand, The New York Times called the series 'Delightful'.
 The Guardian described the second series as "Campy, kitsch, silly and very fun".
-TV Scoop said about the show 'It’s a sexy show with loads of plot twists.
-You follow Agatha’s journey figuring out whodunnit in a comical way'.
+TV Scoop said about the show 'It's a sexy show with loads of plot twists.
+You follow Agatha's journey figuring out whodunnit in a comical way'.

 Home media

 Region 1: Acorn Media- Agatha Raisin, Series 1 DVD was released on 25 October 2016.
 Agatha Raisin, Series 2 DVD and Blu-ray were released on 7 May 2019.

 Agatha Raisin, Series 3 DVD was released on 26 May 2020.

 Region 2: In the UK, Acorn released Series 1 on DVD on 1 August 2016.

 Series 2 DVD was released on 29 July 2019.

 Region 4: The first four seasons have been released in Australia.